The Rights of Privately Sponsored Refugees

 However, if you lose your job, or earn less money during the sponsorship period, your sponsors must start

 providing you with financial support again.
-Basically, the sponsoring group must ensure that you are able to afford all of the basics listed above for the entire sponsorship period.
+The sponsoring group must ensure that you can afford all of the basics listed above for the entire sponsorship period.
 It is a good idea to have discussions with the sponsoring group about how much support they plan to provide if you start working.
-Federal or provincial tax benefits or rebates, including the Canada Child Benefit are tax-free monthly payments available to all qualifying permanent residents and Canadian citizens, and sponsor support cannot be reduced once you start receiving these benefits.
+Federal or provincial tax benefits or rebates, including the Canada Child Benefit, are tax-free monthly payments available to all qualifying permanent residents and Canadian citizens, and sponsor support cannot be reduced once you start receiving these benefits.

 Private sponsors are not required to provide you with financial support if you already have enough money to fully support yourself and your family.
-If you brought money to Canada with you, it is possible that your sponsoring group may ask you to contribute to your costs of living in Canada.
-Sponsors are ultimately responsible for ensuring that you have sufficient money to cover all of your basic necessities.
-For more information about this, including how much money sponsors can ask you to contribute to your costs of living based the amount of money that you are bringing with you to Canada, please read the following document: https://www.rstp.ca/wp-content/uploads/2019/03/DECLARATION-OF-FUNDS-AND-ASSETS-ON-ARRIVAL.pdf.
+If you brought money to Canada with you, your sponsoring group may ask you to contribute to your costs of living in Canada.
+Sponsors are ultimately responsible for ensuring you have sufficient money to cover your necessities.
+For more information about this, including how much money sponsors can ask you to contribute to your costs of living based on the amount of money that you are bringing with you to Canada, please read the following document: https://www.rstp.ca/wp-content/uploads/2019/03/DECLARATION-OF-FUNDS-AND-ASSETS-ON-ARRIVAL.pdf.

 Although the items that you are given and the housing that has been arranged may not be luxurious, they must be adequate.
 Some sponsors may have arranged for you to live with someone else, such as a sponsor, family member or stranger.
 This is acceptable as long as you are comfortable with this arrangement.
 Ultimately, your home must be safe and able to accommodate your whole family, and you must have enough money to buy sufficient food to keep you and your family well-fed and healthy.

-It is possible that other refugees are given more or less money and items than you.
+Other refugees may be given more or less money and items than you.
 All sponsorships are different, and the amount of support sponsors provide is not always equal.
 At a minimum, sponsors are expected to provide a level of financial support that is equal to the Resettlement Assistance Program rates.
 To calculate the minimum amount of financial support that you should be receiving, please either: